MicrosoftDocs/azure-docs/articles/azure-arc/resource-bridge/troubleshoot-resource-bridge.md

 ### Appliance Network Unavailable

-If Arc resource bridge is experiencing a network problem, you may see an "Appliance Network Unavailable" error.
+If Arc resource bridge is experiencing a network problem, you may see an `Appliance Network Unavailable` error.
 In general, any network or infrastructure connectivity issue to the appliance VM may cause this error.
-This error can also surface as "Error while dialing dial tcp xx.xx.xxx.xx:55000: connect: no route to host".
+This error can also surface as `Error while dialing dial tcp xx.xx.xxx.xx:55000: connect: no route to host`.
 The problem could be that communication from the host to the Arc resource bridge VM needs to be opened over TCP port 22 with the help of your network administrator.
 A temporary network issue may not allow the host to reach the Arc resource bridge VM.
 Once the network issue is resolved, you can retry the operation.
 You can also check that the appliance VM for Arc resource bridge isn't stopped or offline.
 In the case of Azure Stack HCI, the host storage may be full and the storage needs to be addressed.

 ### Token refresh error